QMeqGR/PKG-maxima/HOWTO.txt

 Once you are finished editing your PKG.texi file, you can generate all of the examples inline by running:

-$ ./regen_examples.sh PKG
+$ ./regen_examples.sh

-You must supply the package name with this command.
 The script will process the different 'groups' in PKG.texi and place the entire output of PKG.texi with the examples in "regen.texi".
 WARNING: Before you overwrite your original PKG.texi file --> YOU SHOULD DO! <--:

 $ diff PKG.texi regen.texi